-Louisiana-native, RAINE, just dropped her first ever single, “Moon City,” which features driving drums combined with emotive, beautiful vocals.
+Louisiana-native, Merci Raines, just dropped her first ever single, “Moon City,” which features driving drums combined with emotive, beautiful vocals.

-If you’re into listening to Halsey, Florence + The Machine and Lykke Li, then you’ll definitely dig listening to RAINE’s pop influenced song, which also shows off her dark side.
+If you’re into listening to Halsey, Florence + The Machine and Lykke Li, then you’ll definitely dig listening to Merci Raines’s pop influenced song, which also shows off her dark side.
 She has crafted a sound revealing the southern wilderness where it still hides in shadowy spaces the city has forgotten.
-With spellbinding vocal and driving beats, RAINE conjures the essence of a city best known for its eclectic character and mystique.
+With spellbinding vocal and driving beats, Merci Raines conjures the essence of a city best known for its eclectic character and mystique.

-“Moon City” will be featured on RAINE’s debut Self-Titled EP, which include songs ranging from ghostly and enigmatic to danceable exclamations of perseverance.
+“Moon City” will be featured on Merci Raines’ debut EP, which include songs ranging from ghostly and enigmatic to danceable exclamations of perseverance.
 Her debut album will release on March 31, but in the mean time, she will be dropping a series of incredible singles and video clips, demonstrating her true artistry and passion.

-In honor of RAINE’s debut single launching today, we were lucky enough to catch up with the upcoming artist.
+In honor of Merci Raines’s debut single launching today, we were lucky enough to catch up with the upcoming artist.

 How did you get into producing music?